UTCWeb/utc-tailwind-genesis-theme/README.md

 ## Before installing the new theme, take note:
-1. Current list sidebar widgets, less the "Meta" widget.
+1. Current list of sidebar widgets, less the "Meta" widget.
-2. Primary menu links.
+2. Current primary menu links.
 3. You will need the department locale/contact information.

 ## Database setup: